Social Icons

 Directed by Theodore Melfi

-I know someone who watched this movie and said it is not an Oscar movie.
-I feel the crime is, it was nominated for three Oscars and did not go home with any.
+I know someone who watched this movie and said, “It’s not an Oscar movie.”
+But I think the real crime is that it was nominated for three Oscars and didn’t win any.

-Hidden Figures is one of those movies that hits the dramatic tone needed to keep you glued and transport you from your sit to the events itself happening on the screen.
-The nerve wracking calculations and the space flight events will leave you grinding your teeth in anticipation that everything works out, forgetting that you are watching a biographical movie where it did.
+Hidden Figures is one of those movies that hits the dramatic tone needed to keep you glued to your seat, transporting you into the events unfolding on screen.
+The nerve-wracking calculations and space flight sequences will have you grinding your teeth in anticipation, hoping everything works out—even though you’re watching a biographical movie where you already know the outcome.

-When it comes to the acting I must say the women were on top of things, with the addition of veteran actor Kevin Costner making sure things were perfect.
-This is not taking the praise away from Taraji P. Henson, Octavia Spencer and Janelle Monáe, without the three of them the movie would not have been as magnificent as it was.
-Their performances could not be replaced, like everyone else in the movie.
+When it comes to the acting, the women were absolutely on top of their game.
+With veteran actor Kevin Costner ensuring everything was perfect, the performances of Taraji P. Henson, Octavia Spencer, and Janelle Monáe were irreplaceable.
+Without them, the movie wouldn’t have been as magnificent as it was.

-I must give praise also to Jim Parsons, Kristen Dunst and Mahershala Ali for such awesome performances as supporting actors to the three women leading the pack.
+I also have to give praise to Jim Parsons, Kirsten Dunst, and Mahershala Ali for their awesome supporting performances alongside the three leading women.

-This will be the second movie in which I get to see Mahershala Ali and Janelle Monáe together, the first being the Academy Award winning Best Picture movie of 2016, Moonlighta movie which Mahershala Ali also won the Oscar for Best Supporting Actor.
+This is the second movie I’ve seen Mahershala Ali and Janelle Monáe in together—the first being the Academy Award-winning Best Picture of 2016, Moonlight, where Ali also won the Oscar for Best Supporting Actor.

-You must make time to see this masterpiece of a movie it is worth it.
+You must make time to see this masterpiece of a movie—it’s worth it.

 0 comments: